thingshappening-com/thingshappening-com.github.io/src/pages/privacy-policy.md

   <div>
     <h2>2.
 Data Controller</h2>
     <p>The data controller responsible for your personal data is ThingsHappening.com.
-If you have any questions about this Privacy Policy, please contact us at [Insert Contact Information].</p>
+If you have any questions about this Privacy Policy, please contact us at jack@thingshappening.com.</p>
   </div>

   <div>